crosswalk-project/crosswalk/README.md

 ## Introduction
-Cameo is an app runtime based on Chromium.
+Crosswalk is an app runtime based on Chromium.

 It's developed by Intel Open Source Technology Center.